 Courses may not be taken pass/fail and students cannot choose to omit any approved course abroad from the Bentley transcript.
 All approved courses will appear on the transcript regardless of whether they are needed to meet degree requirements.
 Grading systems vary significantly around the world.
 Students who have any issues with grades earned abroad must address them with the faculty and program administrators abroad as early as possible, ideally before returning home.
 Bentley is obligated to honor the courses and grades as reported on the official transcript of the partner institution or study abroad program.
 Bentley cannot change or omit any courses or grades reported by the host institution or program.

-Students who study abroad in the spring semester of their senior year generally do not complete the semester abroad in time to participate in May Commencement or receive an official diploma in May.
+Students who study abroad in the spring semester of their senior year generally do not complete the semester abroad in time to participate in May Commencement or receive a diploma.
 Transcripts from the semester abroad will not be received until summer.
-A diploma will not be issued until all program completion requirements are verified by the Bentley Registrar's office and the degree is conferred, typically in October.
-Study abroad students whose schedules allow attendance at May Commencement must request permission to "walk" from the Registrar's Office.
+A diploma will not be issued until all program completion requirements are verified by the Bentley Registrar's office and the degree is conferred, typically in early September.
+Study abroad students whose schedules allow attendance at Commencement must request permission to participate in Commencement from the Associate Provost of Academic Services and Operations.